Chroniques Mésopotamiennes 42 (CM 42) is a fragment of a larger Mesopotamian chronicle on the Kings of the Sealand.

-The following text is a very small fragment of a Babylonian chronicle.
+The following text is a very small fragment of a Mesopotamian chronicle, written in Babylonian.
 The tablet deals with the history of the Sealand, and appears to have been written in the Hellenistic age, in Babylon.

 For a very brief introduction to the literary genre of chronicles, go here.
 More information can be found in Jean-Jacques Glassner, Mesopotamian Chronicles (Atlanta, 2004), in which this is text CM 42.